- There are NO Long Term Contracts

 13.1 We can change any term of this Agreement.
 If we want to change any term (except the Charges) we will notify you of the proposed changes, with reasons, either directly or by advertising or placing a notice in the local newspaper.
 You will have the opportunity to comment on the proposed changes.
 If we decide to make the changes (which may be amended based on your or other comments) we will give you 20 Business Days notice of such changes.

 13.2 We may amend our Distribution Network Charges at any time if the Network Distributors change their prices to us, provided that we give you at least 20 Business Days notice of the change and provide reasons for the change.
-Similarly we may amend our Energy Charges provided that we give you at least 20 Business Days notice of the change and provide reasons for the change except in the case whereby we have provided a Fixed Term Contract Price (referred to as Energy Price Freeze), no Energy price charges will be made by Ecotricity.
+Similarly we may amend our Energy Charges provided that we give you at least 20 Business Days notice of the change and provide reasons for the change except in the case whereby we have provided a Fixed Term Contract Price (referred to as Energy Price Freeze), no Energy price changes will be made by Ecotricity.

 14. Indemnity & Limitation of Liability